 The GLOA Observation program was implemented in 2013 and serves the Association in three primary ways.
 It improves the GLOA’s training program, ensures that all members meet the high standards set by the Association, and is as a key component of the Officials Classification Program.

-The Association has 13 observers for the 2021 season.
-Dale Hall, also serves as the Observation Coordinator.
+The Association has 15 observers for the 2023 season.
+Greg Hite, also serves as the Observation Coordinator.

 - Mike Collver